NHSDigital/nhs-fhir-middy-error-handler/CONTRIBUTING.md

 Tag can be one of:

 - `Fix` - for a bug fix.
+(Patch release)
 - `Update` - either for a backwards-compatible enhancement or for a rule change that adds reported problems.
+(Patch release)
 - `New` - implemented a new feature.
+(Minor release)
 - `Breaking` - for a backwards-incompatible enhancement or feature.
+(Major release)
 - `Docs` - changes to documentation only.
+(Patch release)
 - `Build` - changes to build process only.
+(No release)
 - `Upgrade` - for a dependency upgrade.
+(Patch release)
 - `Chore` - for refactoring, adding tests, etc. (anything that isn't user-facing).
+(Patch release)

 Correct tagging is necessary for our automated versioning and release process.

 ### Changelog

-Every pull request must include a change to the changelog.

-Add changes to the top of the current date.
-If the date is old, the reviewer should update the changelog to be correct before merging.
+Release changelogs are generated from the titles of pull requests merged into the `main` branch.
+Please ensure that your pull request title is sufficiently descriptive of the changes made.